-\begin{proof}[proof of Proposition \ref{prop-DGA-ori}] For now, we omit writing conformal structures for elements of moduli spaces.
+\begin{proof}[Proof of Proposition \ref{prop-DGA-ori}] From now on, we omit writing conformal structures for elements of moduli spaces.
 We only consider the case where all $\tilde{J}$-holomorphic curves have at least two negative punctures.
 Otherwise, we reduce to the case where the automorphism group is trivial by adding even number of boundary marked points.
-See the discussion of \cite[Subsection 4.2.3]{EES-ori}.
+See the discussion in \cite[Subsection 4.2.3]{EES-ori}.